 BY KAREN JALLATYAN

-Karen Jallatyan is a Ph.D. student of Comparative Literature in UC Irvine and plans to write an interdisciplinary dissertation on the contemporary visual and digital culture of Armenia and the Armenian diaspora.
+Karen Jallatyan is completing a doctorate in Comparative Literature at University of California, Irvine.
+He studies the emergence of diasporan Armenian culture through literature and film.
 You can reach him or any of the other contributors to Critics’ Forum at email@example.com.
-This and all other articles published in this series are available online at criticisforum.com.
-To sign up for a weekly electronic version of new articles, go to criticsforum.org/join.
+This and all other articles published in this series are available online at www.criticsforum.org.
+To sign up for an electronic version of new articles, go to www.criticsforum.org/join.
 Critics’ Forum is a group created to discuss issues relating to Armenian art and culture in the Diaspora.